-Discovery Seed Labs in Saskatoon is the first to offer a test of canola stubble to determine (1) if blackleg is present and (2) what race of blackleg it is.
-This can help farmers and agronomists make proper use of the new blackleg resistance-gene (R-gene) classification system when making seed decisions.
-(For more on the R-gene classification system, watch the new blackleg video.)
+A test of canola stubble can determine (1) if blackleg is present and (2) what race of blackleg it is.
+This can help farmers and agronomists make proper use of the blackleg resistance-gene (R-gene) classification system when making seed decisions.
+The Canola Encyclopedia has the full list of blackleg labs.

 If a field has increasing incidence of blackleg, that is a sign that the pathogen population has shifted to a race or races that will overcome the dominant R-gene in the canola variety last grown on that field.
 By identifying the blackleg race, growers can then choose a variety with resistance to that race.

 The Canola Encyclopedia has more on blackleg identification and management.